rickwysocki/littleGhost/README.md

 ---
 ```

-Note that the of the display of most of these parameters on the site depends on them being configured in the front matter for a page.
+Note that these parameters usually depend you configuring them in the front matter for a page.
+They are not always required in every context.
 A date, for example, is not necessary--you can safely remove that for undated pages.

-### Project-page Layout
+=== Project-page Layout

 Project-page layouts are almost identical to single page layouts.
 The only difference is that project-page layouts allow you to include an optional "Project Info" aside that details information about a project and skills you demonstrate in it.
 This is meant to be useful on pages where the main column might be used to display work, such as a gallery.